 First and foremost, dermaplaning is a cosmetic procedure that is offered professionally by those who have been trained to perform this treatment.
 This means that attempting to dermaplane your skin at home does have its risks – especially as it involves scraping a sharp tool across your skin.
 Proceed with absolute caution!

 Many at-home dermaplaning tools have been introduced that are much less sharp than the scalpel-style tool for professional use.
 These look more like a facial razor.
 Choose one you feel comfortable using, and don’t rush the process!

 1. Start with a clean, dry face

 Make sure your skin is free from dirt and makeup by cleansing with a natural facial cleanser.
-A double cleanse doesn’t hurt if you want to be sure you have removed everything from your skin.
+A double cleanse using a water-based cleanser if you want to be sure you have removed everything from your skin.
 Unlike shaving your face, the skin needs to be completely dry before dermaplaning for the best results.
 After cleansing, gently pat the skin dry, making sure not to rub your face and irritate it.

 2. Pull the skin taut

 Start with one side of the face and pull the skin taut with your non-dominant hand.
 Use the dermaplaning tool at a 45 degree angle and gently move the tool in downwards motions.
 Stick with small strokes to best avoid nicking your skin.